uqlibrary/technology-training/Python/python_intro.md

 ## Setup

 The easiest way to use Python 3 and Spyder is to install the Anaconda distribution.
-Make sure you download the Python 3 version.
+Make sure you download the Python 3 version: https://www.anaconda.com/download

 ## Introducing Python and Spyder